tonikelope/coronapoker/docs/SECURITY.md

 ## Diagrams

-Two reference diagrams give the whole picture at a glance.
+Three reference diagrams give the whole picture at a glance.
 Editable `.drawio` sources sit next to the PNGs in [`diagrams/`](diagrams/).

 ### Component architecture